binhe-lab/2025-PhoU-Evolution/script/20250402-cluster-seq.md

 I also renamed the files to make them easeier to track.
 The program is indeed super fast, taking less than a second per file...

+After testing a few cutoffs, I settled on 0.7 as the threshold.
+This is arbitrarily chosen so I have a reasonably sized dataset (~1/4 of the sequences left).
+Lower threshold will result in failures.
+Using 80% or above will result in >10,000 sequences for PhoU related proteins alone.

 ## 2025-04-02, BLAST
 Try using BLAST all against all to calculate pairwise sequence similarity.
 Got the code working with help from Claude Code